 - A. Entrance Doors: All entrance doors shall have Mortise-type locks.
 A hotel-type electronic card-key security system is preferred for apartment buildings.
 Peepholes with fish-eye viewers are required for front doors of apartment units and townhouses if the doors have no sidelights.
 Barrier-free units shall have a second peephole at 42" above the finish floor.
 Doorbells or door-knockers shall be provided at the main entrance door to all dwelling units. - B. Locksets: All unit entries shall have door locks with simultaneous retraction of the dead bolt and dead latch from the inside and a single key operation from the exterior.
 The dead bolt shall have a 1" throw.
 The dead latch shall have a 1/2" throw.
 Unit entry hardware shall not have parts made of plastic. - 1.
 Bathrooms and master bedrooms shall have door locks that are non-locking against egress, with panic release operation; - 2.
 Stair tower doors, first through sixth floors, to the corridor shall have self-locking dead latches and trigger bolt protection prohibiting entry from the stair tower to the corridor.
 In buildings over three stories, these doors shall also have electric strike releases that will unlock upon signal from the fire alarm; and, - 3.
-Rated exterior doors from common spaces, stairs, maintenance areas etc. shall have adjustable self-closing devices, self-locking dead latches and trigger bolt protection. - C. Lever Handles: Lever handles shall be provided at all doors in buildings designed for elderly residents, and in all barrier-free units. - D. Hinge Pins: Out-swinging exterior doors shall have non-removable hinge pins or shall have security type hinges that prevent unauthorized door removal. - E. Electric Locksets: Exterior doors intended for common entry, in buildings designed for multiple dwelling units for elderly residents, high-rise developments in large metropolitan areas, and all buildings designed for multiple dwelling units in areas where security from trespass is anticipated as a substantial problem, shall have code-compliant electric security with multi-point entry door locks, multi-point exit door locks and exit devices.
+Rated exterior doors from common spaces, stairs, maintenance areas etc. shall have adjustable self-closing devices, self-locking dead latches and trigger bolt protection. - C. Door Hardware: Handles, pulls, latches locks and other operable parts on Accessible doors shall have a shape that is easy to grasp with one hand and does not require tight grasping, pinching or twisting of the wrist to operate.
+Lever handles shall be provided at all doors in buildings designed for elderly residents, and in all barrier-free units. - D. Hinge Pins: Out-swinging exterior doors shall have non-removable hinge pins or shall have security type hinges that prevent unauthorized door removal. - E. Electric Locksets: Exterior doors intended for common entry, in buildings designed for multiple dwelling units for elderly residents, high-rise developments in large metropolitan areas, and all buildings designed for multiple dwelling units in areas where security from trespass is anticipated as a substantial problem, shall have code-compliant electric security with multi-point entry door locks, multi-point exit door locks and exit devices.
 Such doors shall be electronically-controlled by telephone-based intercom/remote entry and key fobs, key cards, etc.